A practical introduction to implementing a whole school approach (WSA)

 The course is founded in our prevention and early intervention approach.
 It builds on our many years’ experience of supporting schools and colleges to improve their pupil, student and staff mental health and wellbeing through low cost or no cost approaches.

-Compass delivers a number of services, such as Compass GO…, Barnsley MHSTs and Compass Phoenix, that both support the development of whole school approaches and provide interventions to pupils with low to moderate mental health needs.
+Compass delivers a number of services, such as Compass GO…, Compass Be, West and Central Lancashire MHSTs, and Compass Phoenix in North Yorkshire that support the development of whole school approaches and provide interventions to pupils with low to moderate mental health needs.

 We are experienced in training, through many of our services and successfully running our training and consultancy arm, Positive Effect.